Mastsam10/platform/TROUBLESHOOTING.md

 18. **Signed URLs are essential for secure external service access**
 19. **Cloudflare UID serves as both asset_id and playback_id**
 20. **Job rescheduling prevents timing-related failures in transcription system**
+21. **CRITICAL: Check caption status for ALL ready videos, not just those without `has_captions` - proactive detection prevents synchronization gaps**
+22. **Cloudflare captions work perfectly - database synchronization issues are the root cause of transcript UI problems**
+23. **UI transcript functionality depends entirely on database `has_captions` field - keep it synchronized with Cloudflare**

 ## Systematic Change Management